Atomic structure of nanosystems from first-principles simulations and microscopy experiments (AS-SIMEX 2026)

 Topics

-- Application of first principles and machine learning methods to atomistic modeling of nanoscale materials:
+- Application of first principles and machine learning methods to atomistic modeling of defective materials:

 - TEM image simulations based on DFT data